ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-execute-code-at-startup.md

 ## Problem

 You want to execute some code when AngularJS start.
-It should run before any controllers and directives and not be tied to any view.
+It should run before any controllers and directives and should not be tied to any view.

 ## Solution